The IRS may cover up to $5,000 of accessibility upgrades — including a website rebuild.

 Accessibility scope + documentation is where most options fall apart.

-This is a conversion-first rebuild with itemized accessibility scope and a CPA-friendly documentation packet.
+This is a conversion-first rebuild with itemized ADA/WCAG scope and a CPA-friendly documentation packet.

 |---|---|---|---|---|